the1lab/1lab/src/Cat/Diagram/Product/Solver.lagda.md

 Much like the [category solver], this module is split into two halves.
 The first implements an algorithm for normalizing expressions in the language of a category with binary products.
-The latter half consists of the usual reflection hacks required to transform Agda expressions into our internal expression type.
+The latter half implements the glue code for turning reflected goals into the syntax of the solver.

 [category solver]: Cat.Solver.html